NuriaLiano/skilly/README.md

 ## Errors and suggestions

 If you find a problem with the code or have implemented an improvement please open an issue.

+## TODOs

+TODO: generate .gitingore for ignore .config.json
+TODO: add to README how add gitPushMirror.sh to $PATH on Windows and Linux
+TODO: gitPushBot: script that checks for changes in the repo every X minutes and execute gitPushMirror.sh automatically.

 ## License